dcoli/kongdash/README.md

 ./install.sh
 ```

-_x.y.z refers to the version number and arch refers to the architecture (ia32 or x64)._
+_x.y.z refers to the version number and arch refers to the architecture.
+Starting from v0.4.0 only x64 is supported._

 #### On Windows
 Simply download the [latest](https://github.com/ajaysreedhar/kongdash/releases) .exe installer and run it.